Cordyceps Types Cover Photo

 In fact, the potential benefits of Cordyceps are expansive and may include (pending more expansive human trials):

-So, which type of cordyceps is best?
+So, what types of cordyceps mushrooms are there?
+And which is best?
 Let’s compare:

 Learn more by reading “Cordyceps Sinensis vs Cordyceps Militaris.”